 This is how Slovenian food tastes

 Slovenian cuisine

-Click on the photo and make a note of “Slovenian cuisine” on Pinterest
+Click on the photo and then save the “Slovenian cuisine” on Pinterest

 Source: own research on site.
-We would like to thank Best Press Story for inviting us to this trip.
-Nevertheless, our opinion remains our own as always.
+We would therefore like to thank Best Press Story for the invitation on this trip.
+Nevertheless, our opinion remains, as always, our own.

+This is how Slovenian food tastes